Security-Onion-Solutions/securityonion-docs/logstash.rst

 From https://www.elastic.co/products/logstash :

-    Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite “stash".
+    Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."

 In Security Onion 2.0, Logstash transports unparsed logs to Elasticsearch.
 Elasticsearch then parses and stores those logs.